IBM/aspera-cli/docs/README.md

 #### Container: `aspera.conf`

 `ascp`'s configuration file `aspera.conf` is located in the container at: `/ibm_aspera/aspera.conf` (see Dockerfile).
-As the container is immutable, it is not recommended modifying this file.
+As the container is immutable, modifying this file is not recommended.
-If one wants to change the content, it is possible to tell `ascp` to use another file using `ascp` option `-f`, for example, by locating it on the host folder `$HOME/.aspera/ascli` mapped to the container folder `/home/cliuser/.aspera/ascli`:
+To change the configuration, tell `ascp` to use another file using `ascp` option `-f`, for example, by locating it on the host folder `$HOME/.aspera/ascli` mapped to the container folder `/home/cliuser/.aspera/ascli`:

 ```shell
 echo '<CONF/>' > $HOME/.aspera/ascli/aspera.conf